Updated: Oct 29

 Enter the Uganda

 This was the heyday of the educational cruises program in terms of volume.
-With 3 ships operational, running up to 60 educational cruises per year, thousands and thousands of British school children got their (likely first) travel experience abroad with British India school cruises.
+With 3 ships operational, running up to 60 educational cruises and carrying upwards of 37.000 British school children per year, thousands and thousands of children got their (likely first) travel experience abroad with British India school cruises.
 But both the Dunera and the Devonia had gotten too old and too costly to operate at this point and were both phased out in 1967.
 In their place BI pulled in the cargo liner SS Uganda from their East Africa route.
 She was a 14,430 GRT steamship from 1952 with room for 167 passengers in first class and 113 tourist class passengers but when she emerged from her refit to educational cruising in 1968, she had room for 920 children in dormitories and 306 passengers in cabins and had gained a little weight (16.907 GRT).

-If it was a seaday, breakfast was followed by lessons with the kids breaking out into individual classrooms with their party leaders for a morning study program of regular subjects or destination-specific lectures.
+If it was a seaday, breakfast was followed by lessons with the kids breaking out into individual classrooms with their party leaders for a morning study program of regular subjects or destination-specific lectures held in assemblies.
 Around midday there was a two-hour break for lunch and some free time, typically spent on deck playing games, cooling down in the small swimming pool or relaxing / studying, before going back in class until late afternoon.
-After that kids had their choice of enjoying the outdoors on deck, hanging out in the mess hall, visiting the Tuck Shop for some sweets, refreshments or souvenirs, joining various club activities or swotting in the library.
-Following dinner there would usually be a movie screened in the lecture theatre or ‘a dance’, a quiz show or a fancy-dress contest in the common room before lights out.
+After that kids had their choice of enjoying the outdoors on deck with games or swimming, visiting the Tuck Shop for some sweets, refreshments or souvenirs, joining various club activities or swotting in the library.
+Following dinner there would usually be a movie screened in the lecture theatre or ‘a dance’, a quiz show or a fancy-dress contest in the common room before lights out at a reasonable hour.
 If it was a port day, breakfast would be followed by organizing the children into groups and heading out on organized coach excursions with local guides.
 The dress code for port days was usually school uniform as this made it a lot easier for party leaders to keep track of their flock.
 The older children were also allowed out to roam around on their own, though only in groups of four or five.

 In 1972 the British India Steamship Navigation brand was fully absorbed into P&O, terminating its independent commercial identity, but uniquely the Nevasa and the Uganda were allowed to continue school cruise operations in the BI livery (with a P&O house flag).
 The Nevasa only operated for another 2 years, as she was getting on in years and too uneconomical and she was scrapped in 1974.
 The Uganda continued operating as an educational cruise ship and flying the BI colors until she was called up to serve another purpose.
 On 2 April 1982 Argentina invaded and occupied the Falkland Islands and the Royal Navy found itself in urgent need of support ships.
 The call went out to the Uganda in the middle of a Mediterranean cruise.